 USS Houston Artifact Collection

-Artifacts from USS Houston that have either completed conservation or currently undergoing treatment at the Underwater Archaeology Conservation Lab, include a ceramic cup and saucer, brass fitting, piece of a port hole, unknown concretions, and a trumpet.
+Artifacts from Houston that have either completed conservation or currently undergoing treatment at Naval History & Heritage Command (NHHC) Archaeology & Conservation Lab (ACL), include a ceramic cup and saucer, brass fitting, piece of a port hole glass, porthole, rifle bullets, unknown concretions, and a trumpet.

 The highlight of the collection, the trumpet, is a C.G.
 Conn 22B “New York Symphony” model trumpet dating between 1933-1934.
 Archival research showed that a United States Navy Band was aboard which included three trumpet players.
 Further research revealed that one sailor brought aboard his own trumpet.
 The band provided entertainment and represented the U.S. Navy not only aboard but while in shore to help with moral during World War II.